Multi-modal Data Spectrum: Multi-modal Datasets are Multi-dimensional: The Multi-modal Spectrum

 \subsection{Cat-and-Mouse Game of Benchmark Design}

 The lack of a principled characterization of these dependencies has resulted in a cat-and-mouse game of benchmark development and subsequent circumvention.
-This process occurs across a multi-modal spectrum of datasets, ranging from those solvable with a single modality, to those that require inter-modality dependencies.
-To evaluate the multi-modal capabilities of a model, new benchmarks are designed to occupy the latter end of this spectrum by deliberately weakening unimodal cues to necessitate inter-modality dependencies~\citep{goyal2017making, agrawal2018don,dancette2021beyond, si2022language, fu2024blink, tong2024eyes, wu2024v}.
-Despite these design constraints, models frequently achieve high performance by exploiting unforeseen shortcuts.
-This reliance on intra-modality dependencies is subsequently framed as an exploitation of uni-modal artifacts~\citep{liang2023quantifying, zhang2024understanding}, a behavior that has been assigned labels such as model laziness~\citep{zhang2024multimodal}, modality competition~\citep{huang2022modality}, or modality greediness~\citep{wu2022characterizing}, which prompts further cycles of benchmark revision.
+This iterative cycle spans a spectrum of multi-modal datasets, from those solvable with a single modality to those that require inter-modality dependencies.
+To evaluate the multi-modal capabilities of a model, new benchmarks deliberately weaken intra-modality dependencies to necessitate inter-modality dependencies~\citep{goyal2017making, agrawal2018don,dancette2021beyond, si2022language, fu2024blink, tong2024eyes, wu2024v}.
+Despite these design constraints, models frequently achieve high performance by using intra-modality dependencies.
+This reliance on intra-modality dependencies is subsequently framed as an exploitation of uni-modal artifacts~\citep{wang2020makes,liang2023quantifying, zhang2024understanding}, a behavior that has been assigned labels such as model laziness~\citep{zhang2024multimodal}, modality competition~\citep{huang2022modality}, or modality greediness~\citep{wu2022characterizing}, which prompts further cycles of benchmark revision.

 The history of VQA exemplifies this cycle.
 The original VQA dataset \citep{antol2015vqa} contained strong language priors, allowing models to achieve high accuracy by guessing common answers based on the type of questions.
 To counter this, VQAv2~\citep{goyal2017making} was introduced, which balanced the dataset by ensuring each question had two images leading to different answers.
-The subsequent VQA-CP benchmark \citep{agrawal2018don} further intensified this by changing the answer distribution between the training and test sets to penalize models that relied only on question-based priors.
+The subsequent VQA-CP benchmark \citep{agrawal2018don} further enforced this constraint by changing the answer distribution between the training and test sets to penalize models that relied only on question-based priors.
 Similarly, the VQA-CE~\citep{dancette2021beyond} and VQA-VS~\citep{si2022language} datasets were introduced to highlight the prevalence of multi-modal shortcuts in prior VQA benchmarks.
 This iterative pattern of creation and attack continues with recent benchmarks, such as the progression from MMMU~\citep{yue2024mmmu} to MMMU-Pro~\citep{yue2025mmmupro}.